Who Can Vote

 Outside of Alberta

-If a student leaves their ordinary residence in Alberta to study at an educational institution outside Alberta, that person may, while pursuing their studies, maintain ordinary residence in the place where they lived before leaving Alberta.
+If a student leaves their ordinary residence in Alberta to study at an educational institution outside of Alberta, they may, while pursuing their studies, maintain ordinary residence in the place where they lived before leaving Alberta.
 However, if the student does not intend to return to Alberta once they complete their studies, they should register to vote where they are now residing and cease being an elector in Alberta.

 For Incarcerated Electors

-Incarcerated electors that were residents of Alberta before their incarceration are eligible to vote in a provincial election, even if they are currently incarcerated outside of Alberta.
+Incarcerated electors who were residents of Alberta before their incarceration are eligible to vote in a provincial election, even if they are currently incarcerated outside of Alberta.
 An incarcerated elector may select their place of ordinary residence, from one of the following options:

 - their residence before being incarcerated